AliRezaJoodi/AliRezaJoodi/README.md

 ## Summary
-An Embedded Hardware Design with over 10 years of experience in Hardware Design, PCB Design, and Microcontroller Programming.
+I have over 10 years of experience in designing and programming embedded systems.
+My passion is in designing prototypes, as this process involves researching and solving new challenges.

 ## Skills
 - Digital **Hardware Design**.